brycevegh/sdd680/Capstone Milestones/Milestone 1.md

 ```

-Code Block 2: Code Snippet for Creating the Available Upgrade Portion of the SQL Database
+<p align="center">Code Block 2: Code Snippet for Creating the Available Upgrade Portion of the SQL Database

 The figure below is a code snippet showing how the portion of the SQL database is created for storing the data for what upgrades have been installed on the tools already.
 This code snippet is important and key to the application because it allows for the other half of the data of the application to be stored in an efficient and reliable way for the user to reference at a moment’s notice.
 In addition, it shows how easily this SQL database can be modified to allow for more data to be stored within this database.
 For example, another data field for how much money has been spent on installing the upgrades could be added if there was a need for this data to be tracked.